Garven Metusala

-Garven-Michée Metusala (born 31 December 1999) is a professional footballer who plays as a centre-back for Forge FC.
-Born in Canada, he represents the Haiti national team.
+Garven-Michée Metusala (born 31 December 1999) is a professional footballer who plays as a centre-back for USL Championship club Colorado Springs Switchbacks.
+Born in Canada, he plays for the Haiti national team.

 Early life

-He began his youth career with Étoiles de L'Est. In 2013, he joined the Montreal Impact Academy, playing there until 2016.
+Born in Terrebonne, Canada, to a Haitian mother and a Congolese father, Metusala began his youth career with Étoiles de L'Est. In 2013, he joined the Montreal Impact Academy, playing there until 2016.
 Afterwards, he returned to Étoiles de L'Est, where he also played at the senior amateur level with the club in the Ligue de soccer élite du Québec.

 Metusala was an assistant captain with Team Quebec at the 2017 Canada Summer Games, where he won the bronze medal.

 College career

 Metusala spent two years with Dawson College playing for the soccer team, winning the RSEQ bronze medal in 2017.

 In 2019, Metusala committed to play for Concordia University.
 However, he ultimately never appeared for Concordia in a U Sports match, as the 2020 season was cancelled due to the COVID-19 pandemic, although he did participate in the indoor season.